phaserjs/phaser/README.md

 * Added the new PluginManager.
 Moved all the Camera FX over to plugins.
 Everything will be a plugin from now on.
 * Added Sprite.transform.centerOn(x,y) to quickly center a sprite on a coordinate without messing with the sprite origin and regardless of rotation.
 * Added Input.pollRate - this lets you limit how often Pointer events are handled (0 = every frame, 1 = every other frame, etc)
-* Renamed the 'init' function to 'preload' and now call load.start automatically.
+* Renamed the 'init' function to 'preload'.
+It now calls load.start automatically.
+* Added

 V0.9.6